 In any event, the appellate court held that the amount necessary to pay the tuition should have been set aside and made available to pay the tuition, and that Wells Fargo could have established a “reserve” to do so, no matter that the actual payments were to be made post-death.

-The Court held that trustee Wells Fargo’s failure to follow the terms of the trust violated a number of provisions of the Florida Trust Code, including
+The Court held that Wells Fargo’s failure to carry out the terms of the trust violated a number of provisions of the Florida Trust Code, including

 (A) The failure to administer the trust in good faith, in accordance with its terms and purposes and the interests of the beneficiaries (736.0801);